bitc0de/scanPorts/README.md

 Nmap based scanner that shows the open ports of a host, as well as recommends the possible enumeration methods and copies the open ports to the clipboard.

 ## Download and usage
+you need to have xclip installed (sudo apt install xclip)

 ```bash
 git clone https://github.com/bitc0de/scanPorts